rhasanbd/Linear-Neural-Networks/README.md

 Note that by default Glorot Uniform weight initialization technique is used.
 Generally the **He initialization** works well with the ReLU activation function (kernel_initializer="he_normal") in deep ANNs.

+        For the LNN model, we will initialize the network weights with zero values and use the sigmoid activation function for binary classification and the softmax activation function for multi-class classification.
 ### Note: Constructing the LNN Model

 For constructing the LNN model, we will: